Circuit boards

 Support for the physical boards is provided by us, i.e. we will replace a faulty board, or you can return to Amazon if you purchased from them.
 Contact pcb@aa.net.uk for help.

-Support for software, bugs, and feature requests, are handled on the relevant GitHub pages via issues and discussion pages.
+Support for software, bugs, and feature requests, are handled on the relevant GitHub pages via issues and discussion pages, but this is open source code with no warranty, so please be nice.

 Software